debruijn/my-odin-project/README.md

 about JavaScript, to add to my current set of languages I am proficient in.

 ### Status per path:
-1. Foundations track: 95% complete (finished HTML & CSS parts, almost completed JS part)
+1. Foundations track: 100% complete (finished HTML, CSS & JavaScript parts)
 2. Full Stack JavaScript: to do
 3. Full Stack Ruby on Rails: to do

+I currently think I will choose the JS route over the Ruby route, but not sure yet.
+Next commits will show more?